Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Hazelnuts sourcing

 We source thousands of tonnes of hazelnuts annually.
-They are an important ingredient in a range of our foods and beverages, including confectionery – especially chocolate – and pastries.
+They are an important ingredient in our confectionery products – especially chocolate.

 As well as being used whole, hazelnuts can be roasted, powdered and puréed.